elyograg/haproxy-scripts/README.md

 example that is used in the CI/CD pipeline.
 It is almost certainly missing things you would want in a production configuration.

+The fullstack script will abort without building if it has been run before and there are no changes to the repositories.
+If you want to force a build anyway, create a file called "force" in the root of the repo.

 ## CI info:

 It is best to put gitlab-runner on a dedicated machine.
 I use a VM.
 If it